secondo-database/secondo/Algebras/HadoopParallel/README.txt

 and their fault-tolerance feature inside a computer cluster environment.

-The ~fconsume~ and ~fdistribute~ operators export a stream tuples data into the file system.
-The ~fconsume~ writes the whole stream tuples into one binary file, and the ~fdistribute~ divide tuples into different files based on one partition attribute's values.
-These binary files are called as data files.
+The ~fconsume~ and ~fdistribute~ operators export (the data of) a stream of tuples into the file system.
+The ~fconsume~ writes the whole stream of tuples into one binary file, and the ~fdistribute~ divides tuples into different files based on one partition attribute's values.
+These binary files are called ~data files~.
-At the same time, the type list of the input tuple stream is kept in a text file, which are called as type file.
-After the exportation, these files can be imported into the Secondo database efficiently by using the ~ffeed~ operator.
+At the same time, the type list of the input tuple stream is kept in a text file, which is called ~type file~.
+After the export, these files can be imported into the Secondo database efficiently by using the ~ffeed~ operator.

-Inside a computer cluster, above type file and data files can be duplicated on several computers, in case some of them may corrupt during the parallel processing.
-At present, we pick up a simple chained-declustering mechanism[YYTM10] to manage these duplicated files.
+Inside a computer cluster, the above type file and data files can be duplicated on several computers, in case some of them may be corrupt during the parallel processing.
+At present, we pick up a simple chained-declustering mechanism [YYTM10] to manage these duplicated files.
 All computers involved in keeping these duplicated files build up a simple distributed file system of the parallel Secondo.

-2 Basic functions
+2 Basic Functions

 2.1 File Names

 These file-related operators exchange data between Secondo database and file systems, and we use file names to identify different files.
-Hence the string name must be given by the user, and it will be used as the prefix name of all involving files.
+Hence the string name must be given by the user, and it will be used as the prefix name of all involved files.

-As we explained in the last section, there are two kinds of files are processed by these operators, a text type file and binary data files.
+As we explained in the last section, there are two kinds of files that are processed by these operators, a text type file and binary data files.
 The type file's name is fixed by connecting the given file name and a string of "type", with an underscore.
 E.g., if we set the name as FILENAME, then the type file's name is